Melanie Amann

-Melanie Amann (born 1978) is a journalist and lawyer.
+Melanie Amann (born 18 May 1978) is a German journalist and lawyer.
 She is deputy editor-in-chief of leading Germany weekly Der Spiegel.

+Education and career

-Melanie Amann was born in Bonn and raised in Siegburg.
+Amann was born in Bonn and raised in Siegburg.
 She studied law at the University of Trier, Aix-Marseille III and at Humboldt University of Berlin.
 After graduating in law (Erstes juristisches Staatsexamen), Amann studied journalism at Deutsche Journalistenschule in Munich.
 She worked for Bonner General-Anzeiger and Süddeutsche Zeitung.
 Amann wrote as editor for Financial Times Deutschland mainly about issues in the middle east.
 In 2006, she joined Frankfurter Allgemeinen Zeitung and wrote mainly on issues concerning employment law.

 In 2011, she received a Ph.D. in law from Ludwig-Maximilians-Universität München for a dissertation on the law of union elections.

 She joined Der Spiegel in 2013, covering center-right party CDU/CSU and the then-rising right-wing populist Alternative for Germany (AfD).
 In 2019, she became head of the Berlin office.
 In May 2021, the magazine announced that Amann and Thorsten Dörting would join then-current editor-in-chief Clemens Höges to form an editorial triumvirate.
 After Höges left the magazine, the current editor-in-chief Dirk Kurbjuweit appointed Amann and Dörting as his deputies in October 2023.

 Amann is a regular guest on political talkshows such as Markus Lanz or Anne Will, and appears in English-language shows such as NPR's All Things Considered in the United States.

+date=1 September 2025 (FAZ): The power struggle at the top of *Der Spiegel*'s editorial team has been decided.
+Deputy Editor-in-Chief Melanie Amann is leaving.
+The relationship between her and Editor-in-Chief Dirk Kurbjuweit had broken down.